spgitmonish/TodoAppChallenge/README.md

 ### Storage Service

-/static/scripts/services/todoStorage.js was written by the todomvc.com authors to used in two ways: local or remote.
+/static/scripts/services/todoStorage.js was written by the todomvc.com authors to be used in two ways: local or remote.
 The beginning of that script looks to see if it can access api endpoint /api/todos and if it can, it then says 'Hey, looks like we have a server behind this.
 Lets use it.'
 It then returns the 'api' factory.
 If it doesn't find anything at /api/todos then it says 'Bummer, no server.
 I will use local storage instead.'
 It then returns the